kritisingh24/Natural-Language-Processing-with-TensorFlow/README.md

 ### 2) Text Classification using LSTM
    #### Dataset : https://storage.googleapis.com/wdd-2-node.appspot.com/x1.json
    Implementation of an LSTM model to classify news headlines as sarcastic or not_sarcastic using the same dataset.
-We will analyse the accuracy and loss curves for training and validation sets.
-Sequential neural network model has been used with the embedding layer, two bidirectional LSTM layers with 64 and 32 as number of outputs, dense layer with activation          function 'relu' and dense layer with activation function 'sigmoid'.
+We will analyse the accuracy and loss curves for training    and validation sets.Sequential neural network model has been used with the embedding layer, two bidirectional LSTM layers with 64 and 32 as number of outputs,    dense        layer with activation function 'relu' and dense layer with activation function 'sigmoid'.

    Compilation of the model is performed using loss - binary_crossentropy, optimizer - adam and metrics - accuracy.